super3/zfaucet/README.md

 ```

 ### Install Zcash
 Use the [Zcash Debian binary packages](https://github.com/zcash/zcash/wiki/Debian-binary-packages) install guide.
 The [Zcash 1.0 User Guide](https://github.com/zcash/zcash/wiki/1.0-User-Guide) has additional information if needed.
-Will have to fully sync before you can send any payments.
+You will have to fully sync the node before you can send any payments.

 # Install & Run
 Clone the repo.